ut-ims-robotics/ros_training/source/day1/ubuntu_shell.rst

  #.
 Enter `cd new` into the terminal.

-    * The prompt should change to `academy@laptop-0:~/linux_intro/new$`.
+    * The prompt should change to :code:`academy@laptop-0:~/linux_intro/new$`.
-    * Typing `pwd` will show you now in the directory `/home/ros-industrial/ex0.3/new`.
+    * Typing `pwd` will show you now in the directory :code:`/home/academy/linux_intro/new`.

  #.
 Enter `cd ..` into the terminal.

     * In the :doc:`previous exercise <ubuntu_gui>`, we noted that :code:`..` is the parent folder.
-    * The prompt should therefore indicate that the current working directory is `/home/ros-industrial/ex0.3`.
+    * The prompt should therefore indicate that the current working directory is `/home/academy/linux_intro`.

  #.
 Enter `cd /bin`, followed by `ls`.

     * | This folder contains a list of the most basic Linux commands.
-      | Note that `pwd` and `ls` are both in this folder.
+      | Note that the programs `pwd` and `ls` are both in this folder.

  #.
-Enter `cd ~/ex0.3` to return to our working directory.
+Enter `cd ~/linux_intro` to return to our working directory.

-    * Linux uses the `~` character as a shorthand representation for your home directory.
+    * Linux uses the :code:`~` character as a shorthand representation for your home directory.
     * It's a convenient way to reference files and paths in command-line commands.
     * You'll be typing it a lot in this class... remember it!

-_If you want a full list of options available for any of the commands given in this section, type `man <command>` (where `<command>` is the command you want information on) in the command line.
+    .. hint:: If you want a full list of options available for any of the commands given in this section, type :code:`man <command>` (where `<command>` is the command you want information on) in the command line.
 This will provide you with built-in documentation for the command.
-Use the arrow and page up/down keys to scroll, and `q` to exit._
+Use the arrow and page up/down keys to scroll, and :code:`q` to exit.

 Altering Files